 American consumers often rely on medications they obtain from their local pharmacies for a multitude of situations.
 From the common cold to the chronic condition, these drugs can provide symptomatic relief and facilitate healing.
 But that's only true if these medications are properly protected and taken correctly.
 Shockingly, nearly 40% of prescriptions issued will not be taken as directed -- but what about the medications that don't even require a prescription?
-Over-the-counter pharmaceutical labeling is just as important as product labeling for pharmaceuticals that are dispensed via prescription.
+Over-the-counter (OTC)r pharmaceutical labeling is just as important as product labeling for pharmaceuticals that are dispensed via prescription.

 In addition to tamper evident packaging and other packaging safeguards that prevent contamination, labeling plays an essential role in product identification and instructions for use.
 To ensure compliance and consumer safety, here are the essential regulations for over-the-counter drug labeling businesses should know and follow.